-Project: Electrical generating equipment and associated facilities which are eligible for interconnection to the Electric Utility that are not owned or operated by an Electric Utility.
+Project: Inverter Based Projects with Aggregate Generator Output 20 kW or Less certified for anti-islanding in compliance with IEEE 1547 standards et seq.
+Electrical generating equipment and associated facilities which are eligible for interconnection to the Electric Utility that are not owned or operated by an Electric Utility.